AzulGarza/sync-repos/README.md

 - `base-branch`: The branch that the changes should be based off of.
 If not provided, defaults to 'main'. _(optional)_

 - `label`: The labels to be applied to the PR for better categorization.
 Defaults to 'documentation' if not provided. _(optional)_

+- `user-email`: The email address associated with the GitHub account performing the action.
+This will be used to associate the commits and pull request with this user. _(required)_

+- `user-name`: The username of the GitHub account performing the action.
+This will be reflected in the commits and pull request. _(required)_

 ## Outputs